Chitaoji/lazyr/README.md

 ### Ignore attributes

-You can make a module even lazier by setting the `ignore` parameter of `register()`, which tells the module to ignore the access to the specified attributes.
-The values of the ignored attributes will be set to None, and a lazy module will no longer be activated when its ignored attributes are being accessed.
+You can make a module even lazier by setting the `ignore` parameter of `register()`, which specifies the names of attributes to whose access will be ignored.
+The values of the ignored attributes will be set to None, and a lazy module will no longer be activated by the access to them.

 ```py
 >>> import lazyr